dxnter/dotfiles/README.md

 Fully automated macOS software installation/configuration, modified system preferences, and extra necessities.

-⚠️ **Warning:** This repository does not serve as a universal macOS setup script.
-The software I use and configuration defined are catered to my individual use.
+⚠️ **Warning:** The software I use and configuration defined are catered to my individual use.
 I recommend reviewing the [setup script](https://github.com/dxnter/dotfiles/blob/main/system/setup.sh) and making changes to any other files before running the script.

 <details open="open">
   <summary>Table of Contents</summary>